luis-munayco/Project-Sentiment-Analysis---Git/README.md

 Tools: 1- Python / 2- AWS Kinesis / 3- AWS Lambda / 4- Opensearch

-ETL Pipeline have been built using AWS Serverless Services: AWS Kinesis Firehose, AWS Lambda
+ETL Pipeline have been built using AWS Serverless Services: AWS Kinesis Firehose, AWS Lambda.
+Sentiment analysis function is deployed in AWS Lambda.
+This AWS Lambda function is trigger every time a new tweet is added to the S3 bucket.
+Moreover, as it was said, AWS Kinesis is in charge of sending the tweets documents.

 <img
   src="/Images/diagram2.JPG"